Stuart Laing (actor): TV and Film

-Laing started his TV career with roles in Casualty (TV series), The Bill and Minder (TV series) in 1993.
+Laing started his TV career with roles in Casualty, The Bill and Minder in 1993.
 In 1994, Laing played a lead role in the two part BBC drama, Blood and Peaches.
 That same year, he appeared in his first feature film, 3 Steps to Heaven for Channel 4.
 Additionally, in 1995 Laing played the role of Lena Headey's Italian boyfriend in Devil's Advocate.

 In 1995, Laing played one of the leads in the TV drama Strike Force, a show about RAF tornado pilots.

 In 1996, Laing played the part of another pilot in the World War II feature Gaston's War, opposite Olivia Williams playing the character Harry.

 Other notable TV roles in the late 1990s include two 10-part series: Berkeley Square as the character Jack Wickham and the BBC drama, In a Land of Plenty, as the character Robert.

 Laing also appeared in the late 1990s in two Simon Rumley feature films, Strong Language and The Truth Game.
 In 2001, Laing played one of the leads in the film South West 9.
 In 2002, he played the role of David in the film The Lawless Heart and the lead role in the 2002 film Butterfly Man.
 In 2003, Laing played Jack Hewitt in the four part BBC series Cambridge Spies.

 TV roles followed in 2003–2005, playing an assassin in Spooks, a semi regular in Holby City, and the BBC series Burn It.
 Laing also played a guest role in the Ray Winstone drama Vincent, Poirot, the TV drama Every Time you Look at Me, Francis Tuesday and Keeley Hawes's boyfriend in the date rape drama Sex & Lies.

 Also in 2005, Laing appeared in The Inspector Lynley Mysteries and played the lead role in the Channel 4 drama The Animator.
 Laing played the guest lead in a one hour live episode of The Bill, playing a war veteran who takes hostages.

 In 2006, Laing became a regular on BBC's EastEnders, playing over 86 episodes as Rob Minter, caught in a love triangle between May and Dawn.

 Other TV roles have included Trial & Retribution, Silent Witness, How TV Ruined Your Life, Emmerdale and in 2019, Laing played a traumatised father who kills his stepson in the ITV Studios drama Vera.